Winners Tape All

 Winners Tape All: The Henderson Brothers Story is a mockumentary about two stepbrothers (excellently played by Zane Crosby and Josh Lively) who were filmmakers back in the 80's days of awful production quality and VHS.
 Making the mockumentary is a man named Henry Jacoby (Chris LaMartina), who also happens to be a huge collector of rare horror VHS from the 80's.
 When he found out that one of his favorites was made by the Henderson brothers, who live in the same town that he does, he decides to set up an interview with them in the hopes of establishing a production company to re-release their earlier movies and perhaps make more.

 What follows is an incredibly clever, genuinely funny mockumentary.
 Director Justin Channell does an incredibly good job of bringing this film to fruition, turning what very well could've been a boring movie into something that has a lot of heart and soul.
-I mean, what we essentially have here is an hour-and-something long interview with two 80's filmmakers, along with a VHS fanboy geeking out about rare VHS' and the conventions where you can find them, and turns it into an entertaining look inside the production and after-effects of two fake films, The Curse of Stabberman and Cannibal Swim Club.
-The best part about all of this is that I would watch Stabberman and Cannibal Swim Club.
+I mean, what we essentially have here is a film that starts out as an hour-and-something long interview with two 80's filmmakers, along with a VHS fanboy geeking out about rare VHS' and the conventions where you can find them, and it eventually turns it into an entertaining look inside the production and after-effects of two fake films, The Curse of Stabberman and Cannibal Swim Club.
+The best part about all of this is that I would watch Stabberman and Cannibal Swim Club, because they look rad as hell.
 I can honestly say I'm sure I've seen way, waaay worse.

-The acting is actually really really good, and there are some really fun things thrown in for true 80's horror fans, from the wardrobe selections for the fake movies' stars to the constant references to Quint from Jaws during the filming of Cannibal Film Club, one of my favorite parts of the movie (and also one of my favorite characters in film history.)
+The acting is actually really really good, and there are some really fun things thrown in for true 80's horror fans.
+There are some great gems in this film, from the wardrobe selections for the fake movies' stars to the constant references to Quint from Jaws during the filming of Cannibal Film Club, one of my favorite parts of the movie (and also one of my favorite characters in film history.)
 There's a lot to love here, and that comes about from one very specific reason.

 And guys, if you're reading this... please make those three movies.
 I would watch the shit out of those.

-Bottom Line: Check this one out if you get the chance.
+Bottom Line: Check this one out if you get the chance because it is a love letter to you instead of just horror itself.
+If you are a physical media collector, you are picking up what this film is putting down.
 You can rent the film at https://winnerstapeall.vhx.tv , and you can buy it on DVD at www.iwcfilms.com .
 You can also get it in a handmade VHS/Blu-Ray combo pack, which is... pretty fucking cool actually.
-Check it out!
-4 out of 5 stars.